 In the summer of 2016 I moved to Canada and was hired by Banff Photography as a senior portrait photographer and retail assistant.
 In this role, I was responsible for doing high end portrait session for clients staying in the exclusive resort of Lake Louise.
 I also did 1 hour photo lessons, group photos for tour groups and helped run the retail side of the business.
 During this year I also photographed two local sport tournaments as well as many events held in and around the Lake Louise area.

 In the summer of 2017, I travelled across Canada and decided to settle down in Montreal for the winter.
-I am currently seeking and accepting freelance work in and around the Montreal area.
+In the spring of 2018, I returned home for a few weeks and moved to New Zealand via a 2 month trip through Europe, Southern Asia and China.
+I am now currently based in Auckland.

 If you want to contact me please use the form below: